ellysh/video-game-bots/InGameBots/protection.md

 1. Hide or mask game data from memory scanners like Cheat Engine.
 2. Check correctness of the game data to prevent them unauthorized modification.

 The simplest way to hide data from memory scanners is to store [XOR](https://en.wikipedia.org/wiki/Exclusive_disjunction) values of game objects' states.
 This approach is used in the [XOR cipher](https://en.wikipedia.org/wiki/XOR_cipher).
-This is a source code of the [`XORCipher.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProtectionApproaches/XORCipher.cpp) application:
+This is a source code of the TestApplication, which is protected by XOR cipher ([`XORCipher.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProtectionApproaches/XORCipher.cpp)):
 ```C++
 #include <stdint.h>
 #include <windows.h>